Rainforest, not dams

 Gigantism and corruption

-The indigenous peoples of Sarawak have already learnt what dams mean for them: the loss of their land, their culture and their identity, followed by a life with no prospects.
-The Bakun Dam not only led to the flooding of nearly 700 square kilometres of rainforest but caused 10 000 indigenous inhabitants to be driven away from their homes at the end of the 1990s.
+The indigenous peoples of Sarawak have learnt what dams mean for them: the loss of their land, their culture and their identity, followed by a life with no prospects.
+The Bakun Dam not only led to the flooding of nearly 700 square kilometres of rainforest but also caused 10 000 indigenous inhabitants to be driven away from their homes at the end of the 1990s.
 The Murum Dam has swallowed up 250 square kilometres of rainforest and forced 1400 indigenous inhabitants to resettle.

 The indigenous inhabitants along the Baram river put up resistance to their forced resettlement and organised protests against the Baram dam, which would have affected up to 20,000 indigenous inhabitants and 400km2 of rainforest.
 Together with other inhabitants affected by the dam, they founded SAVE Rivers in 2011 as a network for fighting the plans for dams in Sarawak.
 The Bruno Manser Fund has provided support since then for local protests, petitions, court cases and, in particular, the blockades staged as of 2013 with the aim of preventing construction of the dams.
 The Renewable & Appropriate Energy Laboratory at the University of California, Berkeley drew up a new, alternative energy strategy based on rural electrification.
 The resistance put up by those affected and the new energy vision finally won over the then head of government, Adenan Satem.
 In 2015, he issued a moratorium on the Baram Dam and, at the start of 2016, he buried the megaproject and returned the expropriated land to the indigenous inhabitants.